-Made from stretchy material, usually a combination of Lycra and nylon, a good pair of shorts will sit close against the skin and move with your body while you ride, reducing the chance of chafing.
+Made from stretchy material, usually a combination of Lycra and nylon, a good pair of shorts will sit close to the skin and move with your body while you ride, reducing the chance of chafing.
 The seat pad (chamois) will protect you and provide a soft surface in the contact areas between you and your saddle.

 Bib and waist shorts are available although most people choose bib shorts, and for good reason; shoulder straps of varying design hold the shorts in place and they are hard to beat comfort-wise.
 The straps not only hold the shorts up, but eliminate any issues with a waistband digging into your hips, consequently causing discomfort.
 You also don't run the risk of having a gap between your shorts and jersey which can become quite draughty.